AnomalyControl: Learning Cross-modal Semantic Features for Controllable Anomaly Synthesis: Introduction

-In summary, our contributions are as follows: \begin{itemize}[itemsep=0pt, parsep=0pt, topsep=0pt, leftmargin=*] \item A novel framework called AnomalyControl is proposed to achieve controllable anomaly synthesis in a flexible manner, which can generate realistic and generalized anomaly samples guided by a non-matching pair. \item We design a Cross-modal Semantic Modeling (CSM) module to extract cross-modal semantic features from the textual and visual anomaly descriptors, where an Anomaly-Semantic Enhanced Attention (ASEA) mechanism can encode fine-grained visual details into cross-modal semantic features via multimodal interactions, which could further improve the realism of generated anomalies. \item We formulate a Semantic Guided Adapter (SGA) allowing cross-modal semantic features to pass through the generation procedure (\textit{i.e.}, diffusion process), providing adequate and controllable synthesis instructions to generate high-quality anomalies. \item Extensive experiments demonstrate that our method can generate realistic and generalized anomalies based on different control signals (as shown in Figure \ref{fig1}) and significantly enhance anomaly inspection performance. \end{itemize}
+(1) A novel framework called AnomalyControl is proposed to achieve controllable anomaly synthesis in a flexible manner, which can generate realistic and generalized anomaly samples guided by a non-matching pair.

+(2) We design a Cross-modal Semantic Modeling (CSM) module to extract cross-modal semantic features from the textual and visual anomaly descriptors, where an Anomaly-Semantic Enhanced Attention (ASEA) mechanism can encode fine-grained visual details into cross-modal semantic features via multimodal interactions, which could further improve the realism of generated anomalies.